ossobv/proxtop/README.rst

  * netin
  * netout

+*IMPORTANT CHANGES IN proxtop 0.3.0:*

+* Shows only one of AVERAGE, MEDIAN, MAX now.
+See the -g option.
+* The --partial-match option has been removed in favor of globbing (e.g. ``*server-name*``).
+* The default output is now MEDIAN.

 *IMPORTANT CHANGES IN proxtop 0.2.0:*

 * The default port is now 443.
 This was tested with Proxmox 4.0-57.